KrauseFx/krausefx.com/_posts/2022-06-10-ios-privacy-instagram-and-facebook-can-track-anything-you-do-on-any-website-in-their-in-app-browser.md

 &ndash; [developers.facebook.com/docs/meta-pixel](https://developers.facebook.com/docs/meta-pixel) <small>(June 2022)</small>

 `"The Meta Pixel allows you to track visitor activity on your website"` - This is the problem: It’s perfectly okay for a website provider to decide to implement the Meta pixel to track visitor activity.
-However in this case, the website operator **did not** consent to having the Facebook Pixel installed.
+However in this case, the website operator **did not** consent to having the Meta Pixel installed.
 On top of that, the **website provider doesn’t even have a way to opt-out**.

 ### Disclaimer

 I don’t have a list of precise data Instagram sends back home.
 I do have proof that the Instagram and Facebook app actively run JavaScript commands to inject an additional JS SDK without the user’s consent, as well as tracking the user's text selections.
-If Meta is doing this already, they could also inject any other JS code.
+If Instagram is doing this already, they could also inject any other JS code.
 The Instagram app itself is well protected against human-in-the-middle attacks, and only by modifying the Android binary to remove certificate pinning and running it in a simulator, I was able to inspect some of its web traffic.

 <a href="/assets/posts/injecting-code/proxyman-android-details-3.png" target="_blank"><img src="/assets/posts/injecting-code/proxyman-android-details-3.png" /></a>